udacity/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: **The Naked Twins techniques is used as constraint propagation that follows elimination and only_choice strategies in the reduce_puzzle() method this is to eliminate digits in other boxes in its peers with the observations of naked twins boxes**

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: **By updating the peers of each box to include diagonal elements, this constraint is automatically implement in the eliminate() function and being used as a constraint propagation to solve the diagonal sudoku problem.**

 ### Install